Megalo Seirini: Administrative division

-Population
+History

-Megalo Seirini was a mixed village and a part of its population were Greek speaking Muslim Vallahades.
-The 1920 Greek census recorded 444 people in the village, and 100 inhabitants (18 families) were Muslim in 1923.
-Following the Greek–Turkish population exchange, Greek refugee families in Megalo Seirini were from Pontus (41) in 1926.
-The 1928 Greek census recorded 600 village inhabitants.
-In 1928, the refugee families numbered 41 (146 people).
+Megalo Seirini used to be a mixed village and a part of its population was Greek speaking Muslim Vallahades.
+The 1920 Greek census recorded 444 people in the village, and in 1923, before the Greek–Turkish population exchange, 100 of its inhabitants (18 families) were Muslim.
+Following the population exchange, the Muslims were transferred to Turkey and 146 Pontic Greeks (41 families) had settled in the village by 1926.
+This resettlement, combined with 454 native inhabitants, resulted in a total population of 600 at the 1928 census.